aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 ### Passing Parameters to a Service Operation

-Each service operation method takes a [context.Context](https://golang.org/pkg/context/#Context) values that can be used for setting request deadlines that will be honored by the SDK.
-In addition, each service operation will take a `<OperationName>Input` struct is found in the service's respective Go package.
+Each service operation method takes a [context.Context](https://golang.org/pkg/context/#Context) value that can be used for setting request deadlines that will be honored by the SDK.
+In addition, each service operation will take a `<OperationName>Input` struct found in the service's respective Go package.
 You pass in API input parameters using the operation input struct.

 Operation input structures can have input parameters such as the standard Go numerics, boolean, string, map, and list